farm-ng/amiga-ros-bridge/README.md

 to suit your needs.
 Add the streams that you need and remove any you do not to save bandwidth and computational resourced.

-But keep in mind that a farm-ng -> ROS conversion for all messages has not yet been implemented.
+> NOTE: A farm-ng -> ROS conversion for all messages has not yet been implemented.
+>
-If the message/topic you need is not yet supported, please either:
+> If the message/topic you need is not yet supported, please either:
+>

-- (good) Post a request in [discourse.farm-ng.com](https://discourse.farm-ng.com/)
+> - (good) Post a request in [discourse.farm-ng.com](https://discourse.farm-ng.com/)
-- (better) Open an issue with a feature request for this stream
+> - (better) Open an issue in this repository with your feature request
-- (best) Contribute the new stream by opening a PR to this open source repository!
+> - (best) Contribute the new stream by opening a PR to this open source repository!

 ### Twist control